lizardsystem/nensskel/README.rst

 It does, however, give you a good example for full django applications/sites with a complete setup.
-For example, the django sites come with a full-blown apache config.
+For example, the django sites come with a full-blown nginx config.
 And django-staticfiles is included for the easy css/js setup.

 Example for your own skeleton